peeyushsrj/peeyushsrj.github.io/_posts/way-of-living.md

 # Being pushy!

-# Takeing stand else bad party WILL!!!
+# Taking stand else bad party WILL!!!

-# being in love with doing part only. outcome is a deterministic probabily game!
+# Being in love with doing part only, outcome is a deterministic probability!